 As we all know, Indians are following different religions like Hinduism, Islam, Christianity, Sikhism, Buddhism, Jainism and much more.

-If we take bank holiday in Maharashtra specifically, Gudi padwa which is on March 28 Tuesday this year.
+If we take a bank holiday in Maharashtra specifically, Gudi padwa which is on March 28 Tuesday this year.
 It is not a holiday all over India.
-This is a holiday in Maharashtra and few other states.
+This is a holiday in Maharashtra and a few other states.
 The same festival is celebrated on march 29 in other states such as Andhra Pradesh, Karnataka and etc.

 So it is quite clear that depending on the population and religious followers bank holidays from state to state are different.